majodev/majodev.github.io/src/notes/collectionOfQuotes.md

 ---
-title: My favourite quotes (hello world)
+title: My favourite quotes
 tags:
-- personal
+- private
 ---

-Hello World!
-As my first published note, I wanted share a few quotes with you which I've hoarded over the last *decades* (*nah*, let's say *months*).
+I wanted share a few quotes with you which I've hoarded over the last *decades* (*nah*, let's say *months*).

 So here we go...